10-year eradication plan

 The map of proposed priority areas under the 10-year fire ant eradication plan provides a visual representation of the progressive rolling strategy implemented under this plan.
 The operational area has been divided into 4 indicative priority areas for focused eradication activity over the 4 successive stages of the life of the 10-year plan.

-It is proposed that intensive treatment will start in priority area 1 during 2017-2018.
-Planned surveillance, suppression treatment and responsive treatment will continue in priority areas 2, 3 and 4 until those areas undergo intensive treatment respectively.
+After three years of intensive treatment in Lockyer Valley, Scenic Rim and parts of Ipswich (Area 1), fire ant eradication is now moving east into parts of greater Ipswich and western Logan Area 2).
+Planned surveillance, suppression treatment and responsive treatment will continue in Areas 3 and 4 until those areas undergo intensive treatment respectively.

-For further information on the 10-year National Red Imported Fire Ant Eradication Program in South East Queensland, please call Biosecurity Queensland on 13 25 23.
+For further information on the 10-year National Red Imported Fire Ant Eradication Program, please call 13 25 23.

 - Governance plan (PDF, 1.2MB)